Platoniux/Email/README.md

 # Email
-Layout of email for MateAcadamy
+Layout of email for MateAcademy

 **GitHub Pages** you can find [there](https://platoniux.github.io/Email/ "GitHub Pages for this repo").